 For the purposes of the present document, the applicability of conformance test cases conditions given in Table 4.0-1 apply.
 The tested bands selection criteria given in Table 4.0-2 apply.
 The tested CA/DC configuration selection criteria given in Table 4.0-3 apply.
 The subtest selection criteria given in Table 4.0-4 apply.
 The ICS proformas used in Table 4.0-1, Table 4.0-2, Table 4.0-3 and Table 4.0-4 are defined in TS 38.508-2 [8] unless otherwise stated.

+The subtest-specific applicability F-type (Fxxx) condition indicated in the Subtest Selection Criteria Table 4.0-4 is treated in addition to (and not in replacement of) the corresponding C-type (Cxxx) condition for the corresponding test case.
+Logically:

+FOR subtest in test case:

+IF Fxxx exists:

+Applicability = Cxxx AND Fxxx

+ELSE:

+Applicability = Cxxx

+END FOR